MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-pos-customer-insights.md

     - Price ranges.
     - Recency, frequency, monetary (RFM) analysis.
     - Lifetime value.
-- View a summarized timeline of each customer's activity, such as store visits, notes, events, and previous interactions, and easily pick up the conversation where it left off or provide a tailored follow-up.
+- View a summarized timeline of each customer's activity such as store visits, notes, events, and previous interactions to easily pick up the conversation where it left off or provide a custom follow-up.
 - Spark a conversation with personalized icebreaker questions based on a customer's recent purchases within the last year.
 - Offer relevant and customized recommendations based on a customer's purchase history, interests, and budget.